-Figure 41: Tidal stream turbine types [2]
+Figure 60: Tidal stream turbine types [2]

 An overview of tidal stream projects shows that nearly two-thirds of all turbine generator assemblies are horizontal axis [6][26].
 Further, most projected multi-device arrays have also settled on horizontal-axis turbines.
-The relative maturity of this technology reflects its similarity to well-established wind turbines.
-But it is also favoured due to its easy scalability and its universality, as some developers focus on hydrokinetic turbines that can also be deployed in rivers.
+The relative

 However, 2019 saw more devices other than the horizontal axis technology deployed.
 The market is therefore taking an interesting turn.
-Although the non-horizontal-axis turbines are still much smaller in scale and number, the race towards market convergence is not yet finished, and there may soon be larger competition.
-[28] This can be further seen from the active and projected tidal stream projects data as illustrated in the following figure:
+Although the non-horizontal-axis turbines are still much smaller in scale and number, the race towards market convergence is not yet finished, and there may soon be larger competition.[28]
+This can be further seen from the active and projected tidal stream projects data as illustrated in the following figure: